JamieKawaguchi/Crowdfunding-ETL/README.md

 #### Repository Contents

 The respository includes:
-- Two riginal .xlsx files the data was from
+- Two original .xlsx files the data was from
 - A jupyter notebook with the structure of our ETL pipeline
 - Four CSV files we created
 - Schema for Postgres used to create tables and check them